Ready to say goodbye to debt for good? Learn More

 Insurance

-You may also be able to protect certain insurance benefits, such as:
+🛡️ You may be able to protect certain insurance benefits in bankruptcy.
+These include:

 • Fraternal benefit society benefits

-• Life insurance proceeds to a child, spouse, or dependent
+• Life insurance proceeds that are paid to your spouse, child, or other dependent

 Alimony and Child Support